Home » FDA Overhauls Manual on Inter-Center Consultations for Combination Products

 FDA Overhauls Manual on Inter-Center Consultations for Combination Products

-The FDA updated its manual on handling inter-center consultation requests between CDER, CBER and CDRH for combination product reviews.
+The FDA updated its manual on handling inter-center consultation requests between CDRH, CDER and CBER for combination product reviews.

-The agency overhauled the manual, the first update in 14 years, to include changes made to the process and piloted in 2016 in response to recommendations by the Combination Products Coalition (CPC), a group of leading drug, device and biologics companies.
+The agency overhauled the manual, the first update in 14 years, to include changes made to the process and piloted in 2016 in response to the CPC’s recommendations.
 The revisions became effective June 11.